Digging deep, Belgian coalfield shows where Van Gogh emerged

 Also on display are works by others who inspired him as well as versions he made of them, notably Jean-Francois Millet's paintings of peasant life such as "The Sower" and "The Angelus".

-From hesitant copyist to inspired original, the Van Gogh at Mons labours as hard as those he saw around him in the Borinage.
+From hesitant copyist to inspired original, the Van Gogh at Mons labors as hard as those he saw around him in the Borinage.

 In a final touch to encourage today's amateur, the last room shows how he returned in his last months to studying the human form from a bestselling textbook of his day.
 Hung next to the clean Classical lines of the printed models, Van Gogh's figures are no accurate copies.
 Yet they leap from the wall with life.